2024 Darfur Ilyushin Il-76 shootdown: Aircraft and crew

 The aircraft involved was an Ilyushin Il-76 registered as ST-JAN with serial number 0013428831.
 It was manufactured in 1981 and was previously operated by New Way Cargo Airlines.
 There were five crew members on board, two Russians and three Sudanese, according to RT, the pilot was Anton Selivanets.
 On the crash site were also found document belonging to Viktor Granov, a Russian pilot who owned the airlines Aircargo Services International and Grand Propeller.
 Although documents from Manas International Airport in Kyrgyzstan were found on the accident site, it appears that no employees of the airport were on the aircraft.
 A spokesperson for New Way Cargo, which is also based in Kyrgyzstan, said that its lease on the aircraft had expired at the end of 2023.

 The aircraft was re-registered in Sudan in January 2024 as ST-JAN.
 Since December 2023, flight data has shown that it has flown to Port Sudan.

 Incident

-The aircraft was reportedly hit by missiles fired by the RSF, while it was flying over Darfur.
+The aircraft was reportedly hit by missiles fired by the RSF while it was flying over Darfur.
 Videos of the crash show the plane on fire diving towards the ground before crashing.
 The RSF claimed to have recovered the plane's black boxes and some documents it was carrying.
 A safety pamphlet and a Russian passport were found on the crash site.
-The RSF troops in Darfur might have been unaware of the flights that were flying over the region at the time, instead they were expecting attacks from the Sudanese Air Force.
+The RSF troops in Darfur might have been unaware of the flights that were flying over the region at the time, instead expecting attacks from the Sudanese Air Force.